jasperpolderman/portfolio/README.md

 - Display my photo collection in a dynamic grid layout
 - Organize content into general photos and themed series
-- Offer an elegant sidebar with my profile and navigation links

 Built with **HTML**, **CSS**, and **JavaScript**, the site dynamically loads photo data from a JSON file, ensuring scalability and ease of updates.